zypeh/ahash-intmap/README.md

 ## Benchmark between ahashMap and ahash with rust-intmap

 I would like to have the lowest lookup time for a short input string key.
-I found [ahash](https://github.com/tkaitchuck/ahash) when it has short string key (faster than xxhash3!)
+I found [ahash](https://github.com/tkaitchuck/ahash) has best performance when it has short string key (faster than xxhash3!)
 ![](https://camo.githubusercontent.com/64061a97fc30ee4f5120c5d7d94d80a23501d4045f3fb21322ea7aedfa0856fa/68747470733a2f2f646f63732e676f6f676c652e636f6d2f7370726561647368656574732f642f652f32504143582d3176534b374c69326e532d4275723961724159463949665433374d502d6f684165317631396c5a75356664394d616a4931665376654c41515a79456965344561396b352d535748546666376e4c3244572f70756263686172743f6f69643d3133323336313839333826666f726d61743d696d616765)

 And I found this interesting project, [rust-intmap](https://github.com/JesperAxelsson/rust-intmap).
 Where it used a specialised hash function for u64 type, utilizing cpu internal cache to avoid expensive modulus operator.